Caretracker

 Early Caretracker mockup created by the management team

-There were a variety of business and user needs that the Caretracker needed to meet.
+If we were going to get this project approved, we would have gain a deep understanding of our targeted users.
 I conducted several interviews with leadership, department teams, physicians and office staff in order to get a better idea of their workflows.
+Out of those conversations emerged the following themes:

 Now that we knew what we needed to focus on, it was time to create a solution that would fit our business and user needs.